Whether you’re a die-hard adventurer, a foodie traveler, or a meandering road tripper, you’ll find no shortage of amazing things to do in Vermont.

-You can take an elevator to the top of the Bennington Monument between May 28 through October 31 between Thursday and Tuesday, 10 am to 5 pm (closed Wednesday).
-Tickets are $5 for adults and $1 for children 6 to 14.
+You can take an elevator to the top of the Bennington Monument every day between May 26 through October 31, 10 am to 5 pm.
+Tickets are $6 for adults and $2 for children 6 to 14.

 53. Walk Around the Nation’s Smallest Capital City

 With a population of just under 8,000 people, Montpelier is the smallest state capital in the country.
 Despite its demure size, Montpelier has a vibrant downtown, a lively music and arts scene, fabulous dining, and lots of outdoor recreation.

 Be sure to visit the Vermont State House, one of the oldest and best-preserved of the nation’s state capitols.
 After 140 years, the State House Chambers are the oldest legislative chambers in their original condition in the United States.